Teams, tales and tips – the local game in full

 If you’re arriving or departing by Eurostar, the Great Northern Hotel is now a luxury boutique option, having served St Pancras Station in the great steam era.
 For something more wallet-friendly, a row of cheap(ish) lodgings between Euston Station and the British Museum lines Gower Street, including the Arosfa and the Gower House Hotels.

-For a little football history, then the Great Cumberland Place by Marble Arch is where the Magic Magyar team stayed in 1953, though this contemporary lodging looked far different then.
+For a little football history, then The Cumberland by Marble Arch is where the Magic Magyar team stayed in 1953, though this contemporary lodging looked far different then.

 Around Baker Street, convenient for Wembley, the Holmes Hotel offers stylish rooms in a restored Georgian property.
 Similarly classy with a spa to boot, The Landmark stands slap opposite Marylebone Station, directly linked to Wembley.
 A minute away, affordable accommodation can be found at the Travelodge.
 Also close, the elegant Dorset Square Hotel comprises 38 individually designed rooms and the Potting Shed Bar & Restaurant, overlooking a private garden square where Thomas Lord first sited his cricket ground in the late 1700s.